-Bob indicates an above average ability to project outcomes and discern a logical sequence in both practical and abstract tasks.
-Contributing significantly to Bob's safety mindfulness and capacity to avoid risk.
+☐ Wendy indicates a below average ability to project outcomes and discern a logical sequence in both practical and abstract tasks, which would otherwise provide a positive contribution to Wendy's safety mindfulness and avoidance of risk.

 Considers the ability to maintain a level of memory functioning involving short term situationally specific or episodic retrieval, indicating the timely capacity to retrieve and manipulate interrupted processes and data necessary for the safe execution of a task.